bgawalt/deep_mine/README.md

 A suite that takes the game of [Minesweeper](https://en.wikipedia.org/wiki/Minesweeper_(video_game)) and:

-1. Play it on the command line
+1. Plays it on the command line
-2. Play it on Twitter
+2. Plays it on Twitter
-3. Machine-learn an agent that can play on its own
+3. Machine-learns an agent that can play on its own

 The original goal was (3) but it turns out (1) and (2) were fun waypoints to explore and build out!
 So (1) is done, but (2) and (3) are still